-- Maintain accreditation with the American Correctional Association.
+- Maintain accreditation with the American Correctional Association and increase staff membership.

 From Baton Rouge (70810), take I-10 (South-East).
 Travel 6.7 miles.
 At I-10 Exit 173, bear RIGHT (South-West) onto HWY 73.
 Travel 1.1 miles.
 Turn RIGHT (West) onto HWY 74.
 Travel 5.8 miles.
 Turn RIGHT (North) onto Hunt Correctional Center Road.